fhildeb/lukso-node-guide/6-blockchain-clients/12-automation.md

 INFO[0000] PID 9426 - Validator (validator): Running 🟢
 ```

-### 6.12.8 Maintenance
+### 6.12.9 Maintenance

 Proper maintenance ensures that all the components are working as intended, can be updated on the fly, and that software can be kept up-to-date and secure.
 It's also essential to identify and fix errors quickly.
+There are some things to clarify first about how the node clients should be maintained and why:

+#### Manual CLI Starts

+Within the service, we configured the LUKSO CLI to run as a specific user with only the necessary permissions to the node folder and its exclusive rights to view the password file.
+Separate permissions are a preventative measure against potential security threats.
+If you start and stop the CLI with `sudo` manually, it will be run with superuser privileges as root, meaning it will have complete access to the system.
+The entire system could be at risk if the service or application is compromised or has a potentially undiscovered exploit.
+Therefore, always use the system control so it is run from a specific user, limiting its access and reducing risk.

+In addition, using the system management tool for controlling your services is beneficial for maintenance.
+The configured service provides a standard method to start, stop, and restart applications.
+It manages service dependencies and can automatically restart services if they crash.
+Systemd also logs service outputs and monitors their process IDs, which aids in monitoring and troubleshooting.
+All the convenience and automation would not be done if started manually!

+#### Service Management

+The service file simulates the start command as if it is run directly within your node's working directory, meaning executing `sudo lukso stop` and `sudo lukso start` will work as before.
+The LUKSO CLI can not be started two times simultaneously if it is already running on the system.
+So there is no risk of accidentally being slashed or duplicating the clients.
+However, if it was started as a service before, and you would execute the command `sudo lukso start` manually, it would restart the node clients as root with full access rights, which should be avoided, as stated above.

 #### Logging